Mxr1am/eventitude/README.md

 1. To re-run the tests, you can first wipe the DB by running `npm run wipe`.
 The tests assume a fresh database each time. documentation is located on Swagger [here](https://app.swaggerhub.com/apis/MMU-SE/eventitude/1.0.0/)

-If you have any issues, come see me in the labs.

-A